numpy/numpy/doc/source/user/basics.creation.rst

 NumPy is a fundamental library in the Python Scientific Computing stack.
 Many Python libraries, including SciPy, Pandas, and OpenCV, can create, operate on, and work with NumPy arrays.
-..
-  These libraries could benefit from a few examples, but it may be outside the scope of this explanation